HKUST-Aerial-Robotics/EMSGC/README.md

 # 6. FAQs
 - Q1: The results provided in `/result` do not look exactly the same as those shown in the paper.

   A1: This is due to the segmentation is not performed at exactly the same timestamp as that in the paper.
 Why?
 Each dataset has its own way of restoring/parsing the timestamp for evaluation.
 To make the release as compact as possible, we provide only a unified interface as an example.
-      Also, the color system (HSV) used in the visualization is different from those in the paper.
+Besides, the color system (HSV) is enabled by default in the implementation.
+You may switch to RGBC_rendering to get the same color system as that in the paper.